 Considered to be the second most desirable card behind the “holy grail” Honus Wagner of the T206 set, the Eddie Plank card is extremely rare.

-No one is exactly sure why the Plank card is so rare; some believe it is because of a poor printing plate, or potentially from Plank’s aversion to tobacco that might have led to manual removal of his card.
+No one is exactly sure why the Plank card is so rare; some believe it is because of a poor printing plate or potentially Plank’s aversion to tobacco, which might have led to manual removal of his card.

-From PSA, only 72 Eddie Plank cards have been graded, with only 1 NM condition card in existence.
+Only 72 Eddie Plank cards have been graded from PSA, with only 1 Near Mint condition card.
 PSA estimates that the PSA 8 card is worth approximately $850K.

 However, I could easily see a 7 figure auction result if one were to come to market today.